 Psyllium Fiber for Dogs

 You can use psyllium fiber for yourself and your pet.
 This amazing plant is great for diarrhea, constipation, and anal gland issues seen in pups.

-Check out Fiber for Dogs psyllium seed husk powder & dehydrated beet root powder.
+Check out Fiber for Dogs psyllium seed husk powder & dehydrated beet root powder on Amazon.
 The formula is based on vets’ recommendations and has all the nutrients to keep your dog’s gut healthy with no artificial flavors or ingredients.

 Products with natural ingredients are the best for your pup’s health.